• Eastern Kern County Onyx Ranch SVRA

 Support the protection of our resources

-The OHMVR Division plays an important role in protecting natural and cultural resources, and a variety of wildlife throughout California.
+The OHMVR Division plays an important role in protecting diverse natural and cultural resources throughout California.
 Click here to learn about the division’s numerous resource management projects.

 Know before you go